 The story started

-Here I am writing about my overall experience at Pearl Lemon so far.
+Here I am writing about my overall experience at Pearl Lemon Group so far.

-It’s the beginning of November 2020 and I’ve just marked my 4th month at Pearl Lemon.
+It’s the beginning of November 2020 and I’ve just marked my 4th month at Pearl Lemon Group.
 Yes, it’s only been four months, but I can’t believe how much has happened in this short time.

-For those who don’t know me, this is not the first time I’ve worked for Pearl Lemon.
-I first joined Pearl Lemon in the summer of 2018 when the company and things were completely different.
-Pearl Lemon had existed for two years, there was no partnership programme in sight but despite this, I had the opportunity to learn and help here and there.
+For those who don’t know me, this is not the first time I’ve worked for Pearl Lemon Group.
+I first joined Pearl Lemon Group in the summer of 2018 when the company and things were completely different.
+Pearl Lemon Group had existed for two years, there was no partnership programme in sight but despite this, I had the opportunity to learn and help here and there.

 At the time, I had no experience that could prepare me for what working for Deepak would entail.
 I came from a totally different reality.
 The few previous working experiences I had reflected a quite old and traditional organisation and environment.
 I spent my childhood in a small town where things were quite static and career opportunities weren’t many.
 I used my laptop almost only for university and had no idea I could do way more things with it.
 Entering Deepak’s world resulted in discovering something new, fast, inspiring, and innovative.
 It reminded me of the international and dynamic environment I loved finding whenever I was abroad for study or work.